Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Fleets.md

 * **Date To:** Enter the end date of the modifier.
 * **Time To:** Enter the end time of the modifier.

-5. **Settlement:** Configure the billing process associated to the contract.
+5. **Billing:** Configure the billing process associated to the contract.

 INSERTAR IMAGEN